khrona/awesomium-wiki/getting-started/basic-concepts.md

 WebView* my_web_view = web_core->CreateWebView(500, 500);
 {% endhighlight %}

-There are two types of WebViews: offscreen and windowed.
-See [this article](../general-use/introduction-to-web-views.html) for more information about using each.
+There are two types of WebViews: offscreen and windowed. __See [this article](../general-use/introduction-to-web-views.html) for more information about using each.__

-#### Specifying a WebSession for each WebView
-You can specify which WebSession to use for each WebView via the third parameter of WebCore::CreateWebView.
-If you specify NULL, a default in-memory WebSession will be used instead.
-Here's an example of use:

-{% highlight cpp %}
-WebSession* my_session = web_core->CreateWebSession(WSLit(""), WebPreferences());
-WebView* my_web_view = web_core->CreateWebView(500, 500, my_session);
-{% endhighlight %}

-Using the above API you can have one or more WebSessions per application, and each WebSession can be used with one or more WebViews.
-This is useful for isolating WebViews from each other (eg, incognito mode in Chrome).

 #### Handling WebView Events
 The WebViewListener namespace contains a suite of special classes that you can use to respond to certain events in a WebView.